mcdonc/breakonthru/README.txt

 Calls are limited via pjsua.conf to a total duration of 120 seconds if you just copy it out of breakonthru/config (it's --duration 120).

-Calls will ring for 30 seconds when the button is pressed.
+Calls will ring for at most 30 seconds if no one answers when the button is pressed.
 You can change this in asterisk's extensions.conf (in each Dial directive).

 You might play around with pjsua.conf --ec-tail and related options to try to get some echo cancellation wrt front door speaker feeding back into front door